 Natural Phenomenon -Lightning

-Metabolism is a set of a chemical process, which is carried out to convert the substances into a usable energy form.
+Metabolism is a set of chemical processes, which is carried out to convert substances into usable energy forms.
 Nitrogen metabolism is mainly based on the recycling of ammonia (NH3) into the neutral or charged form ammonium ion (NH4+).
 The main part of nitrogen metabolism is the Nitrogen Cycle.

 Important Questions on Nitrogen Fixation And Nitrogen Metabolism